-Academic Probation and Dismissal
+Academic Warning, Probation and Dismissal

 The student's academic record is reviewed each semester.
 Graduate students in MM, MABS, and MDiv programs and undergraduate students are considered "in good standing" when they maintain a minimum of 2.0 grade point average and when ThM students maintain a 3.0 grade point average.
-If a student's cumulative grade point average falls below his or her minimum standard, the student is automatically placed on academic probation.